- Do you like to mountain or road bike?

 Co-leader and Fella’s rides are a great way to offer a ride that appeals to more than one level: whether it’s beginner/intermediate or intermediate/advanced.

 - Destination rides are another fun way to organize a ride.
 Start and end at your favorite bakery or brew pub, for example.

 - Whatever level you choose to ride, chances are great that someone else will want to join you.
 You’ll be helping to add to our great list of Bella rides, making our club even better than ever.

 - Want help getting started?
-Contact our Ride Coordinator, Shannon Bergstedt at firstname.lastname@example.org.
+Contact Amy Brannan at email@example.com.
+She is responsible for rider development.
 She can help you map out rides and/or suggest routes of your preferred length and level of difficulty.